-- 11. (1) Any person who obstructs or interrupts the proceedings at a professional conduct inquiry, or insults a member of the Council or the professional conduct committee, or misbehaves at the inquiry in any other way - - (a) commits an offence and on conviction liable to a fine not exceeding N\$ 4000 or a period of imprisonment not exceeding 12 months, or both such fine and such imprisonment; - (b) may be removed from the venue of the inquiry by order of the person presiding at the inquiry. - (2) If the accused is removed from the inquiry under subregulation (1)(b), the person presiding at the inquiry may direct that the inquiry be proceeded with in his or her absence.
+11. (1) A person who obstructs or interrupts the proceedings at a professional conduct inquiry, or insults a member of the Council or the professional conduct committee, or misbehaves at the inquiry in any other way -

+- (a) is guilty of an offence and is liable to a fine not exceeding N\$4 000 or a period of imprisonment not exceeding 12 months, or both such fine and such imprisonment; and - (b) may be removed from the venue of the inquiry by order of the person presiding at the inquiry.

+(2) If the accused is removed from the inquiry under subregulation (1)(b), the person presiding at the inquiry may direct that the inquiry be proceeded with in his or her absence.